simran-arora/tacred-relation/README.md

-Position-aware Attention RNN Model for Relation Extraction
+Position-aware Attention RNN Model for Relation Extraction with Bootleg Embeddings
 =========================

-This repo contains the *PyTorch* code for paper [Position-aware Attention and Supervised Data Improve Slot Filling](https://nlp.stanford.edu/pubs/zhang2017tacred.pdf).
+This repo contains the *PyTorch* code for paper [Position-aware Attention and Supervised Data Improve Slot Filling](https://nlp.stanford.edu/pubs/zhang2017tacred.pdf), and incorporates Bootleg embeddings as a feature.

 **The TACRED dataset**: Details on the TAC Relation Extraction Dataset can be found on [this dataset website](https://nlp.stanford.edu/projects/tacred/).